Your guide to online reputation management

 Top tip - find your industry-specific reviews

-It’s easy to see what review sites are most common in your industry.
-Simply enter your “business industry” and “reviews” into your search engine, and see what comes up.
-For example, if you’re a toy store, simply search for “toy store reviews”
+To find the review sites that relate to your industry, enter your “business industry” and “reviews” into the search engine.
+For example, a toy store would search for “toy store reviews”.

-You can see that Yelp is the most dominant review site for toy stores, alongside Google’s reviews and Reseller Ratings.
+Yelp is the dominant review site for toy stores, with Google reviews and Reseller Ratings.

 You should now have a detailed picture of how your brand - and anything related - is perceived online.

-Before you can concentrate on reputation monitoring (and brand protection), it’s worth fixing any glaring reputation issues that may currently be affecting your brand.
-Here are 10 common reputation mistakes, and how to resolve them.
+Before you can concentrate on reputation monitoring (and brand protection), resolve any obvious reputation issues that could be affecting your brand.
+Done?
+Now check out my 10 ORM best practices...

-Brand consistency.
-If your Twitter bio says you’re the “Number 1 shoe store” while your Facebook Page says you’re “one of the biggest shoe stores,” you’re weakening your brand identity.
+Brand consistency boosts trust.
+If your Twitter bio states that you’re the “Number 1 shoe store”, while your Facebook Page reads, “one of the biggest shoe stores”, you’re weakening your brand identity.
 Consumers will doubt your brand.

 If you find anything in your analysis that is detrimental to your brand, clean it.
-If there are posts on your own social media networks that contradict your message, delete them.
+If you've shared posts on your own social media accounts that contradict your message, delete them.

 Find new friends.— Wendy's (@Wendys) January 3, 2017